sjsyrek/maryamyriameliamurphies.js/README.md

 Since JavaScript is not a strongly typed language by nature, it seemed unnecessary to me (and, for better or worse, antithetical to the JS spirit) to recreate the entirety of Haskell's static type system, though I do provide a limited amount of type checking.
 Anyone interested in better type safety should probably be using something like [PureScript](http://www.purescript.org) or [GHCJS](https://github.com/ghcjs/ghcjs).
 Instead, I use the new ES2015 `class` pattern for data types with static methods defined on those classes to provide the functionality of type classes.
 Since the classes and their constructors are not exposed in the API this library provides, instances of data types must be created using specialized functions provided for this purpose.
 This keeps the static "type class" methods private and affords some degree of namespace protection for the data types.

-ES2015 features [tail call optimization](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html#%_sec_1.2.1), which will ensure that all the nifty Haskell-esque recursions this library uses won't blow up your call stack.
-When it's [actually implemented](http://babeljs.io/docs/learn-es2015/#tail-calls).
+ES2015 specifies [tail call optimization](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html#%_sec_1.2.1), which will ensure that all the nifty Haskell-esque recursions this library uses won't blow up your call stack (when it's [actually implemented](http://babeljs.io/docs/learn-es2015/#tail-calls)).

 #### See also